Blumlaut/EasyAdmin-docs/docs/discordbot.md

 easyadmin.bot.unmute
 ```

-for default permissions for normal admins, which are not meant to change permissions, we recommend the following preset:
+For default permissions for normal admins, which are not meant to change permissions, we recommend the following preset:

 ```